Swamp: North America

 The Atchafalaya Swamp at the lower end of the Mississippi River is the largest swamp in the United States.
 It is an important example of the southern cypress swamp but it has been greatly altered by logging, drainage, and levee construction.
 Other famous swamps in the United States are the forested portions of the Everglades, Okefenokee Swamp, Barley Barber Swamp, Great Cypress Swamp and the Great Dismal Swamp.
 The Okefenokee is located in extreme southeastern Georgia and extends slightly into northeastern Florida.
 The Great Cypress Swamp is mostly in Delaware, but extends into Maryland on the Delmarva Peninsula.
 Point Lookout State Park on the southern tip of Maryland contains many swamps and marshes.
 The Great Dismal Swamp lies in extreme southeastern Virginia and extreme northeastern North Carolina.
 Both are National Wildlife Refuges.
 Another swamp area, Reelfoot Lake of extreme western Tennessee and Kentucky, was created by the 1811–12 New Madrid earthquakes.
 Caddo Lake, the Great Dismal and Reelfoot are swamps centered at large lakes.
 Swamps are often associated with bayous in the southeastern United States, especially in the Gulf Coast region.
-A baygall is a type of swamp found in the forest of the Gulf Coast states in the USA.
+A baygall is a type of swamp found in the forest of the Gulf Coast states in the US.